 Container Management

-Containers allow users to run isolated environments (e.g. secure browsing sessions or specific applications).
-They are based on Container Profiles that define their configuration and rules.
+Containers allow users to run isolated environments (e.g., secure browsing sessions or specific applications).
+They are based on Container Profiles that define their configuration and operating rules.

 Important

-This feature is available starting with the Enterprise plan.
+This feature is available starting from the Enterprise plan.

 Container Profiles

 Container Profiles act as templates.
-They define the image, constraints, and options applied to generated containers.
+They define the image, constraints, and options applied to the containers generated from them.

 ../../../_static/images/orga/containers/orga_container_profiles_list.png